Find out what some of our graduates are doing today in pursuing their successful careers.

-Safety is key to having a long and successful career in the welding industry.
-Here at Universal Technical Institute (UTI), we take extra precaution to ensure our welders-in-training are equipped with the knowledge and skills they need to be safe in the lab and workplace.
+Here at Universal Technical Institute (UTI), we take extra precautions to ensure our welders-in-training are equipped with the knowledge and skills they need to be safe in the lab and workplace.

 Keep reading to learn all about welding safety, including hazards to avoid and important rules to follow.

-Would it be acceptable for a firefighter to go without his helmet, or a doctor to forego wearing gloves during a critical surgery?
+Welding can be a dangerous occupation when safety guidelines are not followed.
+If safety measures are ignored, welders can face a variety of hazards.
+Would it be acceptable for a firefighter to go to a fire without his helmet, or a doctor to forego wearing gloves during a surgery?
 Of course not!
 In the same way, welders must follow a specific set of guidelines to protect themselves and those around them.

 As welding presents many potential hazards, it’s crucial for welders to practice safety by taking the following steps:

-Accidents happen, but many injuries can be avoided by having an understanding of what to do and what not to do when working in a welding environment.
+Accidents happen, but many injuries can be avoided by understanding what to do and what not to do when working in a welding environment.
 Before starting any project, welders must take the time to ensure they know how to execute the task safely above all else.
 It’s the most important thing they can do to protect themselves and those around them.

 Welding fumes contain a variety of potentially harmful metals, including aluminum, beryllium, arsenic, manganese and lead.
 Gases that contain nitrogen, carbon dioxide, argon, carbon monoxide and hydrogen fluoride are also often produced during welding.

-When a welder is overexposed to these fumes and gases, this can lead to serious health problems such as impaired speech and movement, respiratory illness and even cancer.
+When a welder is overexposed to these fumes and gases, this can lead to serious health problems such as impaired speech and movement, respiratory illness and cancer.

 A welding arc produces extreme temperatures and can spark fire and explosion hazards if safety procedures are not followed.
 While the arc itself can reach temperatures up to 10,000 degrees Fahrenheit, the most common cause of fire is when sparks and spatter come in contact with flammable materials around the work area.